rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl054.png "Create app")

-### 5. Test the Virtual Shopping List mobile app end-to-end
+## Part 4.
+Test the Virtual Shopping List mobile app end-to-end

 Now we are ready to see the final result, the full hybrid cloud application from Bluemix all the way back to z/OS Connect.